-The Government Office of the SR performs the function of the Central coordination authority, being responsible for the preparation of the Partnership Agreement for the period 2014-2020 and for the overall coordination of preparation and implementation of the operational programmes and programmes of the ESIF for the programming period 2014-2020.
+The Government Office of the SR performed the function of the Central coordination authority, being responsible for the preparation of the Partnership Agreement for the period 2014-2020 and for the overall coordination of preparation and implementation of the operational programmes and programmes of the ESIF for the programming period 2014-2020, until 31.
+05. 2017.
+From 1.
+June 2017 the Section of Central Coordinaton Body and the Office of Deputy Prime Minister for Investments was separated from The Government Office of the SR, creating a new Office of the Deputy Prime Minister of the SR for Investments and Informatization, which currently includes the management, coordination and supervision of the use of the European Union Founds.